EPFL-SwEnt-2024-LaStartUp/prd/template/10-timeline.md

 Advancements on Core Feature

-- Development of a major epic: the Profile feature with the possibility to follow your friends, to have favorites and your own path, and to change your profile information or parameters.
+- Development of a major epic: the Profile feature, with the possibility to follow your friends, to have favorites and your own path, and to change your profile information or parameters.
 - Continued integration and unit testing.